binance/binance-spot-api-docs/testnet/rest-api.md

 {
   "symbol": "LTCBTC",
   "orderId": 1,
-  "orderListId": -1                 // This field will always have a value of -1 if not an OCO.
+  "orderListId": -1                 // This field will always have a value of -1 if not an order list.
   "clientOrderId": "myOrder1",
   "price": "0.1",
   "origQty": "1.0",